guifcoelho/ImmuTable/README.md

 ## Configuration

-The config class will look into a `config_path()` function and search for the `ImmuTable.php` configuration file.
+The config class will look into a `config_path()` function and search for the `immutable.php` configuration file.
 Copy this file from `src/Config` to your own configuration folder.

-By default, the tables are stored in `storage/app/jsontables`.
+By default, the tables are stored in `storage/app/immutable/tables`.

 Also you can increase or decrese the `chunk_size` inside the configuration file.
 When loading the data, the Engine will do it in chunks as set in the configuration.